-Exit Strategy draft
+Exit Strategy complete

 Preparedness for migrating away from current providers, avoiding vendor lock-in